osmanGuler19/Birthday_Paradox/README.md

 # Birthday_Paradox
-This is little GUI experiment about the Birthday Paradox.
+This is a little GUI experiment about the Birthday Paradox.
+I mean really.
+This is experiment to prove birthday paradox.
 You know the BirthdayParadox right?
 (https://en.wikipedia.org/wiki/Birthday_problem).
 This is my little experiment but little bit different.
 I measure probability of being born on the same day of the week with 2-3-5-10-20 people.
 When you click the 'Devam Et!' button experiment starts.
 There is 7 box for 7 days of week.
 When you click the